Meet Our Team

 Tom leads Stray Dog Institute and serves as the program officer for the philanthropic work of related entities.
 To create a more compassionate food system, he leverages decades of experience providing foresight, strategy, and innovation services to global companies contributing to the food and agriculture value chain—from agricultural inputs and agrotechnology to restaurants and retail.
 Before joining Stray Dog Institute in 2018, Tom started and sold two companies: Social Technologies (1999–2008) and Give.com (2012–2014).
 He earned an M.S. in Studies of the Future from the University of Houston’s Clear Lake campus, near the Johnson Space Center, and a B.S. in Political Science from Texas A&M University.

-Jennifer is Co-founder and Vice Chair of Stray Dog Capital, Stray Dog Institute, and Stray Dog Policy.
+Jennifer is Co-founder and Vice Chair of Stray Dog Capital and Stray Dog Institute.
 She serves as Director of GlassWall Syndicate and a board member at Companion Protect.
 She is also on the non-profit boards of Stray Dog Policy, the Metropolitan Organization to Counter Sexual Assault (MOCSA), All About Autism, and Humane Society International.
 Along with her husband Chuck, she co-founded The Quinn Foundation and Ringo’s Fund, private foundations dedicated to building a more compassionate world for animals, people, and the environment.
 Jennifer is deeply committed to veganism and building the movement for food systems transformation.